Sima Zhou: Life under the Jin dynasty

 On 8 February 266, a few months after Sima Zhao's death, his son Sima Yan (Emperor Wu) usurped the throne from Cao Huan and established the Jin dynasty to replace the Cao Wei state, with himself as the new emperor.
 The day after his coronation, Emperor Wu enfeoffed his uncle Sima Zhou as the Prince of Dongguan (東莞王) with a princedom comprising 10,600 taxable households.
 He also granted permission to all the princes to appoint the county prefects/chiefs for the counties in their princedoms.
 Sima Zhou petitioned Emperor Wu to remove this privilege, but the emperor refused.

 On 17 March 268, Emperor Wu appointed Sima Zhou as Right Supervisor of the Masters of Writing (尚書右僕射) and General Who Pacifies the Army (撫軍將軍).
 In c.April 269, he reassigned Sima Zhou to be Senior General Who Guards the East (鎮東大將軍) and granted him imperial authority to replace Wei Guan in supervising military affairs in Xu Province.
 During his tenure, Sima Zhou instilled good discipline among the troops and earned their respect.
 The military leaders in the Jin dynasty's rival state, Eastern Wu, were very wary of him.

-On 5 October 277, Emperor Wu heeded a suggestion by the minister (and his uncle-in-law) Yang Yao (楊珧) and started reshuffling the various princes and their princedoms.
+On 5 October 277, Emperor Wu heeded a suggestion by the minister (and his uncle-in-law (Note: Yang Yao was a younger brother of Yang Jun and thus an uncle of Emperor Wu's second empress Yang Zhi.))
+Yang Yao (楊珧) and started reshuffling the various princes and their princedoms.
 As Sima Zhou was in Xu Province at the time, Emperor Wu enfeoffed him as the Prince of Langya (琅邪王) while at the same time allowing him to retain his original princedom in Dongguan; Sima Zhou's princedom thus comprised both the commanderies of Dongguan and Langya.